Dr. Peter Cairo, Chairman of the Board

 Ms. Pelletier has over 20 years of experience as an international marketing expert in addition to being a published author, keynote speaker and executive coach.
 She served as Vice President of Pharmaceuticals for Women First HealthCare, where she was accountable for Sales, Marketing, Operations, Medical Affairs, Regulatory Affairs, Manufacturing, Customer Service, Business Development and Strategic Partnerships.
 Prior to Women First HealthCare, Ms. Pelletier served as International Franchise Leader for Searle Pharmaceutical, where she assessed country infrastructure, developed commercialization plans and hired full scale teams to support company initiatives.
 She also managed worldwide partnerships, including contract sales forces in the United States, Canada and Japan.

-Jill Sheffield is the founder of Women Deliver, and also the founder of Family Care International (FCI), a distinguished non-governmental organization and winner of the 2008 United Nations Population Award for outstanding work in sexual and reproductive health and rights.
-Jill completed advanced degrees at Columbia University, Teachers College, where she was later recognized as a distinguished alumna for her international work in women's health and education, and she also received the American Public Health Association's Lifetime Achievement Award in 2008.
-She was Director of International Programmes at the Carnegie Corporation, and founded FCI in 1987 in response to the call at the Women's Decade Conference in Nairobi which identified the silent tragedy that one woman dies each minute from pregnancy related causes.
-Though she has played a central role in several key world conferences, Jill Sheffield believes her true education came when she worked in the family planning/reproductive health outpatient clinic of Pumwani Maternity Hospital in Nairobi, Kenya.
+Ms. Sheffield is the founder of Women Deliver (2009) and Family Care International (1987).
+Ms. Sheffield completed advanced degrees at Columbia University, Teachers College, where she was later recognized as a distinguished alumna for her international work in women's health and education.
+She received the American Public Health Association's Lifetime Achievement Award in 2008, the PSI Impact Award in 2013 and Women’s E-News 21 Leaders for the 21st Century in 2014.
+She was Director of International Programmes at the Carnegie Corporation and founded Family Care International in 1987 to address the high rate of maternal mortality globally.
+In 2009, Ms. Sheffield founded Women Deliver to advocate for health, rights and wellbeing of girls and women.
+Ms. Sheffield is a sought after public speaker and is known worldwide for her ability to inspire people and her vast network of individuals working in the girls’ and women’s sector.
+Though she has played a central role in several key world conferences and founded two distinguished advocacy non-governmental organizations, Jill Sheffield believes her true education came when she worked in the family planning/reproductive health outpatient clinic of Pumwani Maternity Hospital in Nairobi, Kenya.